nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Design Considerations

 **Aspect: What is the most effective method of tagging Flashcards:**
-In enhancing the functionality of our flashcard system, we considered how users should tag flashcards to optimize their learning experience.
+In enhancing the functionality of our flashcard system, we considered how users could tag flashcards to optimize their learning experience.

 * Alternative 1 (current choice): Choosing from a predefined set of tags.